 By the time she started thinking about college, Odessa Strizzi had already seen more nurses in action than most teenagers.
-At age four, she had surgery for what turned out to be a benign tumor behind her ear.
+In fourth grade, she had surgery for what turned out to be a benign tumor behind her ear.
 And at age 15, she had knee surgery, thanks to a soccer injury.

 “I was in and out of the hospital and saw these nurses, I saw how much they cared about me, I saw their compassion.
 Nurses made a long-lasting impression on me,” said Odessa.
 “And I love science.
 So, I decided to hop on the nursing path.”